Energy Performance Certificates from GC Reports

 All domestic and commercial buildings in the UK available to buy or rent must have an Energy Performance Certificate (EPC).
 Having an energy performance survey done will help you identify ways to save money on your energy bills and improve the comfort of your home.

-Much like the multi-coloured sticker on new appliances, EPCs tell you how energy efficient a building is and give it a rating from A (very efficient) to G (inefficient).
+Much like the multi-coloured sticker on new appliances, Energy Performance Certificates, or EPCs, tell you how energy efficient a building is and give it a rating from A (very efficient) to G (inefficient).
 EPCs let the person who will use the building know how costly it will be to heat and light and what it’s carbon dioxide emissions are likely to be.

 The EPC will also advise what the energy-efficiency rating could be if improvements are made.
 As a result, it highlights cost-effective ways to achieve a better rating.
 If you rent your home, some improvements noted on the EPC may be worth implementing, such as switching to more energy-efficient light bulbs.